Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/README.md

-Visit the <code>cpu_src</code> and then move to the <code>module</code> prefixed directories to proceed with this Vitis tutorial for the Alveo U50 acceleration card,
+Visit the <code>cpu_src</code> and then move to the <code>module</code> prefixed directories to proceed with this Vitis tutorial for the Alveo U50 acceleration card.

 Local <code>README.md</code> files provide tutorial instructions...